mysoultan/reference-architectures/aks/secure-baseline/README.md

 * Mapping decisions to CIS controls
 * Container security
 * Multi-region clusters
+* Private Kubernetes API Server

 Keep watching this space, as we intend to build out reference implementation guidance on topics such as these.

 ## Kubernetes ecosystem acknowledgement

 Kubernetes is a very flexible platform, giving infrastructure and application operators many choices to achieve their business and technology objectives.
-At points along your journey you will need to consider when to take dependencies on platform features, OSS solutions, support channels, and processes.
-The takeaway from this reference implementation is the process followed, the reasoning behind the choices, and ultimately we encourage this to be place for you to start conversations within your own team/organization on where you go from here.
+At points along your journey, you will need to consider when to take dependencies on platform features, OSS solutions, support channels, and processes.
+The takeaway from this reference implementation is the process followed, the reasoning behind the choices, and **ultimately we encourage this to be place for you to start conversations within your own team/organization on where you go from here**.
 Start here, adapt to your specific requirements, and ultimately deliver a solution that delights your users.

 ## Related documentation